 - Smoking speeds up your metabolism, so you might be used to eating larger portions than you now need.

 - Smoking can reduce your appetite, so stopping smoking makes you feel hungrier.

 - Your sense of taste and smell might improve, making food more enjoyable.

 - You might eat to cope with the stress of nicotine cravings.

 - You might be eating as a way to keep your hands and mouth busy.

-If you find that you are hungrier after stopping smoking, make sure you are eating regular, healthy, balanced meals.
-If you find yourself reaching for snacks throughout the day, try to keep healthier foods within easy reach.
-When you eat, try to be mindful; focus on the food that you are enjoying and pay attention to when you are full.
+If you find that you’re hungrier after stopping smoking, try to make sure you are eating regularly.
+Focus on healthy balanced meals and snacks throughout the day.
+You might find it helpful to keep healthy snacks within easy reach.
+When you eat, try to be mindful; focus on the food that you are enjoying and pay attention to signs you are full.

-It is also important to stay hydrated, because sometimes we can confuse feeling thirsty with feeling hungry.
-Fill a water bottle up first thing in the morning, keep it with you and try to take small sips regularly throughout the day.
+It’s also important to stay hydrated, because sometimes we can confuse feeling thirsty with feeling hungry.
+Fill a water bottle up first thing in the morning and try to take small sips regularly throughout the day.

-It’s also important to understand that even if you do gain some weight, the benefits of stopping smoking are far more important.
+It’s also useful to remember that even if you do gain some weight, the benefits of stopping smoking are far more important for your health.

-If you’ve recently stopped smoking, making an effort to do more exercise might help you stay smoke-free.
-Setting exercise goals can help distract you from focusing on your cravings and help you change your routine from one which included smoking breaks.
+If you’ve recently stopped smoking, doing more exercise might help you stay smoke-free.
+Setting exercise goals can help distract you from focusing on your cravings.
+Try taking movement breaks instead of smoking breaks to create new, healthier routines.